GHROTIC/TheRA-RGARC-Guide/README.md

 ### 1. Scraper tells me to "Refresh update games lists to apply changes" but there is no option to.

-*Press the Start Button in the Main Menu, go to Quit and select to Restart Emulation Station to update your Game Lists.*
+*Press the Start Button in the Main Menu, go to Quit at the bottom and select to Restart Emulation Station to update your Game Lists.*

 ### 2. How do I connect to WiFi?